List of birds of the Faroe Islands: Rails, moorhens, and coots

-Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, coots, and gallinules.
+Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, moorhens, and coots.
 Typically they inhabit dense vegetation in damp environments near lakes, swamps, or rivers.
-In general they are shy and secretive birds, making them difficult to observe.
+Many are shy and secretive birds, making them difficult to observe.
 Most species have strong legs and long toes which are well adapted to soft uneven surfaces.
-They tend to have short, rounded wings and to be weak fliers.
+They tend to have short, rounded wings and to be weak fliers, though are capable of long-distance migration.